Safe Housing Environment

 Meal plans are not changing.
 Dining services and menu options are being revised to provide flexibility for all residential students while implementing protocols and practices to help lessen the likelihood of COVID-19 transmission.
 Meal plans will end with the Thanksgiving break, but balances can be rolled over to the spring semester.

-Students assigned to the St. Louis Marriot West, the Drury Plaza Hotel St. Louis Chesterfield or the DoubleTree Chesterfield will have the same meal plan options as students living in residence halls.
+Students assigned to the St. Louis Marriot West or the Drury Plaza Hotel St. Louis Chesterfield will have the same meal plan options as students living in residence halls.
 More information about meal plans can be found here.

 - Why did meal plans stay the same and not decrease?